 Forex Trading is not regulated in Nigeria.
 If you are looking to trade forex then it is important to understand the risks & only trade via Tier-1 regulated brokers.
 We explain everything in this guide.

 Forex trading is not regulated by any regulatory authority within the jurisdiction of Nigeria.
 Nigerian clients are registered under offshore regulations.
-However, you can trade forex via forex brokers that are licensed with multiple top-tier regulators.
+However, you can trade forex via forex brokers that are licensed with multiple top-tier regulators such as the ASIC of Australia or the FCA of the UK.

 Commissions